Why do hygienists take this program?

 COURSE DESCRIPTION

-Building on our foundational certificate program, Oral Systemic Educator, this Oncology Certificate Program will provide a registered dental hygienist with an in-depth review of the most thorough cancer screening techniques available, implications cancer treatment can have on the oral cavity and how to serve as an oral health advocate on multidisciplinary oncology teams.
+This self-paced, on-demand Oncology Certificate Program for RDHs TM will provide a registered dental hygienist with 18 AGD PACE credit hours and an in-depth review of implications cancer treatment can have on the oral cavity and how to serve as an oral health advocate on multidisciplinary oncology teams; for both the adult patient and the pediatric patient.
 Cancer care requires a multi-faceted approach to improve patient outcomes and quality of life, yet oral health assessments, follow up and treatment are typically lacking in most oncology settings.
 Students will be able to learn from interprofessional instructors who specialize in different realms of oncology care.
-Upon completion of this program, students will be more confident screening for cancer, caring for oncology patients, speaking to and educating oncology providers, and working within integrated care teams, helping them rise as much needed oral health experts in oncology.
+Upon completion of this program, students will be more confident caring for oncology patients, speaking to and educating oncology providers, and working within integrated care teams, helping hygienists rise as much needed oral health experts in oncology.

 The modules provide a comprehensive review of content concerning: